hicommonwealth/commonwealth/knowledge_base/Custom-Domains.md

 ## Change Log

+- 240503: Updated by Jake Naviasky with post-Airplane instructions for adding domains to Heroku (#7679).
 - 240415: Flagged by Graham Johnson as possibly obsolete in light of abandoning Airplane.
-- 230515: Updated with Staging Testing section by Kurtis Assad
+- 230515: Updated with Staging Testing section by Kurtis Assad.
-- 230321: Updated with Airplane section by Alex Young
+- 230321: Updated with Airplane section by Alex Young.
-- 230227: Authored by Jake Naviaski.
+- 230227: Authored by Jake Naviasky.